hoanghung100111/AI-Powered-Motion-Clustering-System-/README.md

 ### 📈 Results

-The system successfully classified motion trajectories and produced distinct clusters, helping differentiate between various motion regimes like `Steady`, `Periodic (Zigzag)`, and `Chaotic`.
+The system successfully classified motion trajectories and produced distinct clusters, helping differentiate between various motion regimes like `Tumbling`, `Periodic (Zigzag, Spiral)`, and `Chaotic`.
 The results demonstrate the ability of machine learning algorithms to provide new insights into classical mechanics problems.

 ### Future Directions